kawansoft/aceql-http-client-android-sample/README.md

 * It will run on any Andoid device with Api Level 19 (Android version 4.4 KitKat) or later.
 * The Java Client SDK is licensed through the liberal Apache 2.0 license.

-For more info on AceQL Client JDBC Driver, see <a href="https://www.aceql.com/documentation">AceQL HTTP Documentation</a> page.
+For more info on the AceQL Client JDBC Driver, see <a href="https://www.aceql.com/documentation">AceQL HTTP Documentation</a> page.